Registration for DroneCamp 2023 are open now!

 - Passcode: TBD

 Note – The office hours Zoom link will be different from the main DroneCamp Zoom links.
-Please refer to your confirmation email for your individual links to join the main event.
+Please refer to your confirmation email as the event gets closer for your individual links to join the main event.

 Virtual vs. In-Person Participation